IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_dest
-  Data set or the name of the PDS or PDSE member on the remote z/OS system where the data should be copied to.
+  Data set or the name of the PDS or PDSE member on z/OS system where the data should be copied to.

   This variable must consist of a fully qualified data set name.
 The length of the data set name cannot exceed 44 characters.

   For example, specifying a data set like ``ZOSMF.ANSIBLE.PS``, or a PDS or PDSE member like ``ZOSMF.ANSIBLE.PDS(MEMBER)``.

-  If *dataset_remote=false*, *dataset_dest* should be a sequential data set or a member of a partitioned data set on the remote z/OS system.
-If *dataset_dest* does not exist, it will be allocated based on *dataset_model* if supplied, or the size of the local data.
+  If *dataset_src_zos=false*, *dataset_dest* should be a sequential data set or a member of a partitioned data set on z/OS system.
+If *dataset_dest* does not exist, it will be allocated based on *dataset_create_like* if supplied, or the size of the local data.

-  If *dataset_remote=true* and *dataset_src* specifies a USS file, *dataset_dest* should be a sequential data set or a member of an existing partitioned data set on the remote z/OS system.
+  If *dataset_src_zos=true* and *dataset_src* specifies a USS file, *dataset_dest* should be a sequential data set or a member of an existing partitioned data set on z/OS system.
 If *dataset_dest* specifies a nonexistent sequential data set, it will be allocated.

-  If *dataset_remote=true* and *dataset_src* specifies a sequential data set, *dataset_dest* should also be a sequential data set on the remote z/OS system.
+  If *dataset_src_zos=true* and *dataset_src* specifies a sequential data set, *dataset_dest* should also be a sequential data set on z/OS system.
 If *dataset_dest* does not exist, it will be allocated based on *dataset_src*.

-  If *dataset_remote=true* and *dataset_src* specifies a partitioned data set, *dataset_dest* should also be a partitioned data set without specific member provided on the remote z/OS system.
+  If *dataset_src_zos=true* and *dataset_src* specifies a partitioned data set, *dataset_dest* should also be a partitioned data set without specific member provided on z/OS system.
 If *dataset_dest* does not exist, it will be allocated based on *dataset_src*.

-  If *dataset_remote=true* and *dataset_src* specifies a member of a partitioned data set, *dataset_dest* should be an existing sequential data set or a member of a partitioned data set on the remote z/OS system.
+  If *dataset_src_zos=true* and *dataset_src* specifies a member of a partitioned data set, *dataset_dest* should be an existing sequential data set or a member of a partitioned data set on z/OS system.
 If *dataset_dest* specifies a member of a nonexistent partitioned data set, it will be allocated based on *dataset_src*.

   | **required**: True
+  | **type**: str

+dataset_dest_volser
+  The volume serial to identify the volume to be searched for an uncataloged target data set or member.

+  The length of the volume serial cannot exceed six characters.
+Wildcard characters are not supported.
+Indirect volume serials are not supported.

+  If this variable is provided and *dataset_dest* is a nonexistent data set, *dataset_dest_volser* must point to a volume on a 3390 device.

+  | **required**: False
   | **type**: str